scrabbletank/farhome-rules/rulesdoc.md

 The outcome in these rolls isn't always a strict pass or fail, depending on the GM they may give a bonus if you roll a critical success or something bad may happen if you roll a critical fail.
 For skill challenges the character is always considered the 'attacker', with a tie or ending with 0 total successes counting as a fail.

 #### Helping in Skill Challenges
 In some cases you may want to help someone with an action, such as trying to push a boulder or search a room.
 When helping every participant rolls the same skill check contested by a single challenge roll.
-The highest roll among the participants is used, adding a success for every crit rolled by others.
+The highest roll among the participants is used, adding a success for every critical rolled by others.

 ##### Challenge Difficulty Dice
 | Difficulty | 1 | 2 | 3 | 4 | 5 | 6 | 7 |